seeduvax/simphonie/README.md

 *fitness for a particular purpose*.
 Simphonie is free software released under LGPL V3.
 See [LICENSE][4] file for more information.

-Despite simphonie itself is free software, the required SMP C++ headers are subject to copyright hold by the European Space Agency for the member of ECSS.
+Despite simphonie itself is free software, the SMP stajndard definition is subject to copyright hold by the European Space Agency for the member of ECSS.
 See the [ECSS policy of use][2] for more details.
-In consequence, the SMP headers are not included in simphonie and can't be fetched automatically when building the software.
-However when you are able to get by yourself the [SMP material][1], the makefile includes a specific target to assist in the header integration into the project.
+The SMP header files are published using a BSD licence (referee complete information directly).
+And the build process should fetch the needed file from the main package repository used for simphonie development.

 ## Build
 - Clone the project and checkout the branch or tag you need.